tdanielles/my-check-in-journal/README.md

     in detail.
 - As a user, I want to view a list of all the titles of the entries I have in the journal.
+- As a user, I want to be able to save my journal to file.
+- As a user, I want to be able to load my journal from file.